 2. Area demographics

 When choosing the right location for a restaurant, take into account the area’s demographics.
 Do your due diligence and find out how much traffic an area gets, and what kind.
 Does it suit your target market form the age and income perspective?
 If your restaurant is an upscale fine dining, a classy downtown area would be more suitable than the outskirts of the city.
 Another factor to consider is the safety of the area.
 Is it infamous for its high crime rate?
-Has there been a lot of incidents lately?
+Additionally, has there been a lot of incidents lately?
 Safety is paramount.

 How accessible is the location for both your customers and employees?
 Consider the various ways people reach a venue that include walking, driving and commuting via public transportation.
 Is the area pedestrian-friendly?
 Is there sufficient and affordable parking?
 How far is the closest subway or bus stop?
 Additionally, the visibility of your restaurant is also important.
 If it’s visible from multiple roads, with multiple access point, the location is considerably strategic.